Student Travel Awards for Research

 Deadlines and Future Calls

 Calls for proposals will be made once per semester.
 Thus, travel should be timed to occur within 6 months of the application date.
-Proposals for travel occurring in November 2014 – March 2015 should be submitted by OCTOBER 17, 2014.
-The next call for STAR proposals will be in March 2015 for travel occurring between April - October 2015.
+Proposals for travel occurring in April 2015 – October 2015 should be submitted by MARCH 6, 2015.
+The next call for STAR proposals will be in October 2015.

 The STAR review committee is composed of four faculty members from the Department of Psychological Sciences.
 Proposals will be evaluated based on quality of writing, scientific merit, original contribution of the student to the research, quality of the proposed conference, appropriateness of the estimated budget, and the funding priorities noted above.